larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 25:08
 or they would increase serotonin, but they would also increase some other neuromodulator chemical.
-And that's because all these chemical systems in the body, 25:17 but the neuromodulators in particular, have a lot of receptors.
+And that's because all these chemical systems in the body, 25:17 but the **neuromodulators in particular, have a lot of receptors.
 Now, these are different than the receptors 25:22 we were talking about earlier.
-The receptors I'm talking about now are sort of like parking spots where dopamine is released.
+The receptors I'm talking about now are sort of like parking spots where ==dopamine== is released.
 25:28
-And if it attaches to a receptor, say on the heart, it might make the heart beat faster 25:35 because there's a certain kind of receptor on the heart.
-Whereas if dopamine is released and goes and attaches to muscle 25:42 it might have a completely different effect on the muscle.
+And if it ==attaches to a receptor, say on the heart, it might make the heart beat faster 25:35 because there's a certain kind of receptor on the heart.
+Whereas if dopamine is released and goes and attaches to muscle 25:42 it might have a completely different effect on the muscle==**.
 And in fact, it does.
 So different receptors on different organs of the body
 25:48
 are the ways that these neuromodulators can have all these different effects on different aspects of our biology.
 25:55